speaker polarity

 The algorithm used for testing speaker polarity is quite advanced, and is designed to prevent false triggers and bad readings.
 It will work with any type of speaker, small or large, and will work quite well at a distance, as long as the test signal is strong enough.

-Note: Early versions of this app required us to use filters to select the speaker driver type.
-This was causing false readings due to phase shifting in the time domain.
-The algorithm now automatically determines the driver type and finds the polarity for any driver.
+The algorithm automatically determines the driver type and finds the polarity for any driver.
 Note that you may need louder signals to test subwoofers.

 Signal Files to Download